-Now the law came in to increase the trespass, but where e sin increased, abounded all the more, so that, as sin reigned in death, § grace also might reign th ırough righteousness leading to eternal life Jesus Christ our Lord.
+But where sin abounded, abounded much more, so that a s sin reigne ed in death, even so grace might reign through righteou sness to eternal life J Jesus Christ our Lord.
 What shall we say then?
-Are we to continue in sin that grace may about ınd?
-By !
-How can we who died to sin still live in it? -Romans 5:20-6:2
+Shall we e continue in sin that grace may abound?
+C ertainly !
+How shall we who died to sin live any longer in it? -Romans 5 5:20-6:2

 How indeed?
 Yet as Paul goes over in Romans chapter 7, he personally as a believer many times had done the sins he no longer wanted to do as a believer, and did not always do the righteous deeds he wanted to do as a believer (see Romans 7:15-17).
-He states in Romans 7:16 that his failure to do what the law of God asks for had shown that the law is perfectly good in a way that Paul is not!
+He states in Romans 7:16 that his failure to do what the law of God asks for had shown that the law is perfectly good in a way that

+Paul is not!
 And in Romans 7:17 Paul states that when he falls short of obeying God it is because he has given in to the remaining old sin nature that believers must fight in this lifetime.